python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/helping-others.md

 >     for i in range(len(your_list)):
 >         print(your_list[i])
 >
-> The second replier gave a valid solution, but it's important that he clarifies that it is considered a bad practice in Python, and that the first solution should usually be used in this case.
+> The second replier gave a valid solution, but it's important that he clarifies that it is considered a bad practice in Python and that the first solution should usually be used in this case.

 ## It's OK to Step Away